Am I Depressed? Try A Self Assessment To Find Out

 You Can Win the Fight Against Depression

 After taking the PHQ-9 self-test, you may have discovered you are at risk of having mild to severe depression.
-While this might be unsettling, know that we at SoCal Mental Health are here to help you gain an understanding of depression and also provide you with various treatment programs that will help you win the fight against depression.
+While this might be unsettling, know that our preferred professionals are here to help you gain an understanding of depression and also provide you with various treatment programs that will help you win the fight against depression.

-Please feel free to contact us if you or someone you know and love needs help in their fight.
-Our staff here are more than happy to assist you.
+Please feel free to contact us if you or someone you know and love needs help.

 Sources